wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

     ![Screenshot of Power Automate on the My flows tab with Customer Check In highlighted and its Run button called out.](../media/6-edit-customer-check.png)

-    Before you create the conditions, you need to set up the data that you want to collect in each stage that you add.
+    Before you create the conditions, you need to set up the data that you want to collect in each stage you will add.
 Select the **Customer Check In** stage and add the following fields by using the **Click to add field and forms** hyperlink on the right side of the page.

     > [!NOTE]
-    > The entity window may open in the an older UI.
+    > The entity window may open in an older UI.
 Alternatively, you can open
-    > Power Apps, select your environment, expand **Data** and select **Entities**
+    > Power Apps, select your environment, expand **Data** and select **Tables**
     > to see the modern UI.

-1. Select the **Add field** button in the ribbon above the fields that are shown for the **Customer Check In** entity, as shown in the following figure, and then add the following fields.
+1. Select the **Add column** button in the ribbon above the fields that are shown for the **Customer Check In** entity, as shown in the following figure, and then add the following fields.

     ![Screenshot of Power Apps Solutions > Default Solution > Customer Check In page with the Add field button highlighted.](../media/14-add-field-customer-check-entity.png)

-    - Smog Pump Intact - Two Options - Set Yes as default
+    - Smog Pump Intact - Yes/No - Set Yes as default

-    - PVC Valve Intact - Two Options - Set Yes as default
+    - PVC Valve Intact - Yes/No - Set Yes as default

-    - Aftermarket Exhaust Headers - Two Options - Set No as default
+    - Aftermarket Exhaust Headers - Yes/No - Set No as default

-    - Comments Pre 1972 - Text Area
+    - Comments Pre 1972 - Multiline Text

-    - Exhaust Test Performed with Passing Score - Two Options - Set Yes as default
+    - Exhaust Test Performed with Passing Score - Yes/No - Set Yes as default

-    - HC Reading at 2000 RPM - Floating Number
+    - HC Reading at 2000 RPM - Decimal Number

-    - O2 Reading 2000 RPM - Floating Number
+    - O2 Reading 2000 RPM - Decimal Number

-    - CO Reading 2000 RPM - Floating Number
+    - CO Reading 2000 RPM - Decimal Number

-    - Original Equipment - Two Options - Set Yes as default
+    - Original Equipment - Yes/No - Set Yes as default

-    - Comments Post 1972 - Text Area
+    - Comments Post 1972 - Multiline Text

     - Amount - Currency

     - Certificate Number - Whole Number

-    - Payment Method - Create a new option set with the following options:
+    - Payment Method - Choose **Choice** as the column type and under choice, choose **New choice** and enter the following options:

       - Cash